 Rider has decent nutrition but could use some advice on how to fine tune.

 Rider has a hard time clearing logs on a MTB

 Rider Pace: Group ride speeds tend to average 15-17 mph for women and 18-20 mph for the men.

 Participates In: Faster group rides, sometimes pacing but also enjoying sitting in and being part of the group.
 Blue riders might enjoy mass start events (such as gran fondos and gravel grinders), charity events, and longer tours.

-Rider Skills: Performance group riders are comfortable riding in a single and double group paceline and in tight spaces at a higher pace, and they can maintain speed and position over a variety of terrain, corners, and descents.
+Rider Skills: Performance group riders are comfortable riding in a single and double group paceline and in tight spaces at a higher pace.
+They can maintain speed and position over a variety of terrains, corners, and descents.